tahiri-lab/ClonalTreeClustering/data/PublicDataSet/README.md

 The output file generated from this process contains:

 - **GBLD Scores**: The final calculated GBLD score for each pair of BCR sequences.
-- **Intermediate Process**: The steps leading to the final GBLD score, including the normalization of branch lengths, differences, penalties, and other intermediary calculations.
+- **Intermediate Process**: The steps leading to the final GBLD score, including the normalization of branch lengths, weight differences, penalties, and other intermediary calculations.

 ## Usage 🔧